Payson High School

 Payson High Driver Education Program Overview

-The state of Utah mandates that students must attend 27 hours of driver education instruction.
+The state of Utah mandates that students attend 27 hours of driver education instruction.
 Nebo School District and Payson High School takes this requirement very seriously.
 Students who miss classroom time will be required to make-up that time at a later date, possibly delaying their obtaining a driver license.
 Because of this strict requirement, attendance issues and the consequences of tardiness are described below.

-Students who miss class MUST make up the time at a later date
+Students who miss class MUST make up the time at a later date.

 Students who miss more than 6 hours of class will be dropped from the course.
-If they wish to sign up for a future session they may be required to repay the $100 registration fee
+If they wish to sign up for a future session they may be required to repay the $100 registration fee.

 Class will start on time and attendance will be taken.
-Students who are late will be required to make up the amount of time they missed rounded up to the nearest 15 minutes
+Students who are late will be required to make up the amount of time they missed rounded up to the nearest 15 minutes.

-Students who are disengaged during class (primarily those who fall asleep or who are on their phones/Chromebooks when they are not supposed to be) will receive a verbal warning for the first offense, and then be required to make-up 15 minutes of class time for each additional offense
+Students who are disengaged during class (primarily those who fall asleep or who are on their phones/Chromebooks when they are not supposed to be) will receive a verbal warning for the first offense, and then be required to make-up 15 minutes of class time for each additional offense.

 The driving range provides a wonderful opportunity for students to practice skills in a controlled environment.
-Many of these skills that students practice will be part of their final Driving Exam that must be passed prior to obtaining a license.
+Many of these skills that students practice will be part of their final Road Exam that must be passed prior to obtaining a license.